-We consider work experience extremely important - our staff are more than happy to pass on their skills and knowledge to anyone wishing to pursue a career in this field.
+We consider voluntary experience extremely important - our staff are more than happy to pass on their skills and knowledge to anyone wishing to pursue a career in this field.

-Due to high demand, we only offer work experience positions to students who are studying animal-related courses with an industry work placement requirement.
+Due to high demand, we only offer animal-related voluntary positions to students who are studying animal-related courses with an industry work placement requirement.
 We can also offer limited places to teaching professionals (contact education for more details).
-We are looking for friendly, fit, hard working individuals who work well in a team.
+We are looking for friendly, hard working individuals who work well in a team.
 Successful applicants will be expected to assist our animal keeping staff with their daily duties:

 - Mucking out and cleaning of animal enclosures

 - Feed preparation for a variety of animals